New York City Department of Homeless Services: History

 In 2010, the department oversaw 208 facilities with 18,616 beds and served 113,553 unique individuals.
-As of December, 2015, there were a total of 65,458 clients in the shelter system.
+As of December 2015, there were a total of 65,458 clients in the shelter system.
 In 2015, the department's budget was $953.5 million.

 In a March 2015 report of the New York City Department of Investigation (DOI) on shelters for families with children, the DOI "found that the family shelters it inspected and reviewed are too often unsafe and unhealthy for children and families".
-Some homeless say they are denied shelter because the shelter lacks resources for couples without children, and some say they refuse to live in shelters because they are unsafe, because of violence, theft and poor conditions.
+In 2014 and 2015, some New Yorkers without homes said they were denied shelter because the shelter lacks resources for couples without children, and some said they refused to live in shelters because they are unsafe, because of violence, theft and poor conditions.

-On April 11, 2016, Mayor Bill de Blasio announced that the department would again become a part of the New York City Human Resources Administration under what he termed "a joint operating agreement.".
+On April 11, 2016, Mayor Bill de Blasio announced that the department would again become a part of the New York City Human Resources Administration under what he termed "a joint operating agreement".

 Picture the Homeless heavily criticized DHS's use of resources in its 2018 report, The Business of Homelessness.
 The organization's recommendations included diverting funds for housing those who are homeless and most at risk of shelter entry, prioritizing capital subsidies for housing for people making as low as 10% of the area median income; semi-annual reports on shelter spending and provider performance; implementing rigorous and effective shelter inspection practices, and overhaul DHS's approach to rental assistance and housing placement.
 The use of funds for shelters instead of housing was also a concern when the agency was formed in 1993.

-Law Enforcement

-NYC DHS employ 270 special officers.
-They enforce State and City laws on DHS property and are responsible for safety and security inside of NYC DHS Homeless Shelters.
-The New York City Police Department responds to all incidents that occur at any NYC Department of Homeless Services facilities.